gesteves/gateway/source/text/_about.md

 Hello, there.
 I’m a Venezuelan-American web developer & engineering leader based in Jackson Hole, Wyoming, right in the heart of Grand Teton National Park, on Shoshone-Bannock, Eastern Shoshone, and Cheyenne land.
-I’ve been building websites for over 20 years, and currently I’m an engineering manager at [Stitch Fix][sf], whre I’m leading a team of engineers working on [Freestyle][fr].
+I’ve been building websites for over 20 years, and currently I’m an engineering manager at [Stitch Fix][sf], where I’m leading a team of engineers working on [Freestyle][fr].

 [sf]: https://www.stitchfix.com/
 [fr]: https://newsroom.stitchfix.com/blog/launch-of-stitch-fix-freestyle/